muhtasiim/muhtasiim/README.md

 - [Portfolio](https://muhtasiim.github.io/Muhtasim/)

 # Skills
-- Front-end: HTML5, CSS3, JavaScript, React.js
+- Front-end: HTML5, CSS3, JavaScript, React.js , Wordpress
 - Back-end: Node.js, PHP, Python, Java, MySQL

 ## What I'm up to
 - Building robust web applications with a touch of innovation
 - Collaborating on GitHub for the next big thing.
-- Learning Wordpress

 ### Fun Facts
 - Love exploring new places and their cultures.